-On the day of the crossing of the Kang La Pass and Mesokanto La Pass, packed lunch should be taken as there are no teahouses in the way.
-The places which are also the parts of the Annapurna Circuit as well and Jomsom have plenty of food and accommodation services.
+On the day of the crossing of the Kang La Pass and Mesokanto La Pass, packed lunch should be taken as there are no teahouses on the way.
+The places which are also parts of the Annapurna Circuit, as well as Jomsom, have plenty of food and accommodation services.

-Toilets are mostly squat down types located indoor and shared but are located outside as well in many places.
+Toilets are mostly squat-down types located indoors and shared but are located outside as well in many places.
 Few places have a western-style toilet or sitting toilet as well.

-Hot shower is easily available which costs around 2-4USD per person.
-Except in the Nar Phu Valley and Tilicho region, most of the hotels have attached rooms with a hot shower which is free.
+Hot shower is easily available and costs around 2-4USD per person.
+Except in the Nar Phu Valley and Tilicho region, most of the hotels have attached rooms with free hot showers.

 Drinking-Water on the Nar Phu Tilicho Lake Trek

 Tap water and other natural sources are available along the routes which you can drink by using a water purifier, filter, or pills.
 Mineral water is available in plastic bottles and can be bought in hotels, teahouses, and lodges.
-However, we encourage you to buy less plastic bottled mineral water and use more of the natural and tap sourced water for environmental concern.
+However, we encourage you to buy less plastic bottled mineral water and use more natural and tap-sourced water for environmental concerns.

 Electricity, Telephone, and Internet on the Nar Phu Tilicho Lake Trek

-Electricity is available throughout the whole region except Tilicho Base Camp, High Camp, Yak Kharka and Phu village.
-So, we recommend you to bring solar chargers with you.
+Electricity is available throughout the whole region except Tilicho Base Camp, High Camp, Yak Kharka, and Phu village.
+So, we recommend you bring solar chargers with you.

-The phone network works in most of the places except in Phu Village and Tilicho High Camp.
-We recommend you to buy an NTC sim card as it has better coverage in higher areas.
+The phone network works in most places except in Phu Village and Tilicho High Camp.
+We recommend you buy an NTC sim card as it has better coverage in higher areas.

 Wi-Fi service is available in the entire region except for Phu village, Tilicho High Camp, and Yak Kharka.
 Wi-Fi in the higher regions is expected to break down often during harsh weather.